 At Mass General Brigham (Partners HealthCare), Dr. Joe Kvedar has focused on driving innovation, creating the market, and gaining acceptance for connected health for nearly three decades.
 He is now applying his expertise, insights, and influence to advancing adoption of telehealth and virtual care technologies at the national level.
 Dr. Kvedar continues to guide the transformation of healthcare delivery as a respected thought leader, author, and convener.

-Dr. Kvedar is President of the ATA and served as Program Chair of the ATA2020 annual conference.
+Dr. Kvedar is Chair of the Board of the ATA and served as Program Chair of the ATA2020 annual conference.
 As Editor-in-Chief of npj Digital Medicine, a Nature Research journal, he is working to establish the evidence base needed to guide innovation and the implementation of digital health.

 He is co-chair the American Medical Association’s (AMA) Digital Medicine Payment Advisory Group (DMPAG), which works to ensure widespread coverage of telehealth and remote patient monitoring, and successfully established several new provider codes for telehealth reimbursement through the CPT process.
 Dr. Kvedar is also a member of the AAMC’s (Association of American Medical Colleges) telehealth committee, creating tools that will enable medical schools and residency programs to integrate telehealth into the training of future practitioners.